Intergroup relations: Kurt Lewin

 Kurt Lewin is considered to be one of the founding fathers of social psychology and made major contributions to psychological research.
 Lewin founded the Research Center for Group Dynamics at MIT in 1945:

 "Lewin was interested in the scientific study of the processes that influence individuals in group situations, and the center initially focused on group productivity; communication; social perception; intergroup relations; group membership; leadership and improving the functioning of groups."

 Lewin coined the term group dynamics to describe how individuals and groups behave differently depending on their environmental context.
 In terms of intergroup relations, he applied his formula of B = ƒ(P, E) - behavior is a function of the person and their environment - to group behavior.
 The theory behind this formula, which emphasizes that context shapes behavior in conjunction with an individual's motivations and beliefs, is a cornerstone of social psychological research.
 Lewin conducted numerous studies that pioneered the field of organizational psychology, including the Harwood Research studies which showed that group decision-making, leadership training, and self-management techniques could improve employee productivity.

 Gordon Allport

 The American social psychologist Gordon Allport is considered to be one of the pioneers of the psychological study of intergroup relations.
 Especially influential is Allport's 1954 book The Nature of Prejudice, which proposed the contact hypothesis and has provided a foundation for research on prejudice and discrimination since the mid-1950s.
-Allport's contributions to the field are still being elaborated upon by psychologists, with one example being the common ingroup identity model developed by Jack Dovidio and Samuel Gaertner in the 1990s.
+Allport's contributions to the field are still being elaborated upon by psychologists, with one example being the common ingroup identity model developed by John Dovidio and Samuel Gaertner in the 1990s.
 In honor of Allport's contributions to psychology, the Society for the Psychological Study of Social Issues named their annual intergroup relations prize after him.

 Beyond his theoretical contributions to the field, Allport mentored many students who would go on to make important contributions of their own to intergroup relations research.
 These students include Anthony Greenwald, Stanley Milgram, and Thomas Pettigrew.